sc-2021-ccu-lanl-statistics/simulation-project/README.md

  }

-I'm not going to cover everything, but three obvious things include the SMTBF-sweep, the workload, as well as the output
+We do not cover every option here, but three typical parameters include the SMTBF-sweep, the workload, as well as the output.

 SMTBF
 -----